Founded as North Country Children’s Clinic in 1971

 October 2009 – NCCC opens a 2nd school-based health center in the South Jefferson School District at Wilson Elementary School.

 July 2010 – NCCC successfully tests and offers telepsychiatry services via a fiber-optic network connection with Upstate Medical Center.

 October 2010 – NYS DOH implements APG Medicaid reimbursement.
 This is a significant change from the traditional threshold visit payment methodology.
 This implementation is effective retroactively to September 2009 with the end result being a $109,000 take-back from the Department of Health.

 April 2011 – Due to funding shortages, NCCC closes its Ogdensburg Dental Clinic after 16 years of service to St. Lawrence County.

-March 2012 – NCCC awarded Level 2 Certification as a Patient-Centered Medical Home by the National Association of Quality Assurance (NAQA).
+March 2012 – NCCC awarded Level 2 Certification as a Patient-Centered Medical Home by the National Committee on Quality Assurance (NCQA).

 The Birth of North Country Family Health Center

 June 2012 – North Country Children’s Clinic receives word that we have been named a Federally Qualified Health Center.
 The designation will mean significant changes in the way the agency does business.

 June 2012 – Aileen Martin leaves the agency after 4 years as Executive Director.
 Collene Dare Alexander begins work as her successor.